 The tenant in a lease.

-A right, given by law, to a creditor to have a debt satisfied out of the property of the debtor, usually through a right to possession.
+To a creditor, a right, given by law, has a debt satisfied out of the debtor’s property, usually through a right to possession.
 A tax lien, for example, is a lien placed on a piece of property by the government for failure to pay taxes.

 This is another fee that is unique to co-ops.
 It’s comprised of: 1) The daily cost to operate the building.
 2) A share of the building’s underlying mortgage 3) A share of the building’s real estate taxes.
 These three things combined are the monthly charges paid by a co-operative owner to the co-op.

-A ground floor apartment usually in a co-op that has a separate street entrance than the rest of the building.
+A ground-floor apartment usually in a co-op that has a separate street entrance from the rest of the building.
 Apartments like this give the tenants the feel of a townhouse in a co-op environment.